Teaching rules

 Practical classes

-• The first part represents continuous testing of the topics discussed during previous lectures.
+• Kahoot! – The practical includes ongoing interactive testing of topics discussed during previous lectures.
 The testing will be done via virtual platform Kahoot!, which allows the teacher to put quiz questions and microscopic slides into the presentation.
 The specific topics, which are going to be tested (also prerequisite lectures and seminars), will be noted in the syllabus.
 The questions are going to be asked right during the lesson itself and every student is required to answer via his/her phone/tablet/notebook.
 Logging in Kahoot! is provided online (there is a WiFi network Eduroam UK available in the auditorium) after obtaining a code for every single training from the teacher.
 The teacher will also instruct the students while working with this platform.
 The aim of this part of the training is to test the students and to keep their attention on discussed topics.

 During both parts of the microscopic training, the students are encouraged to work with light microscopes and to train recognition of the slides from prepared sets.
 These slides represent a significant part of the sets of exam slides.
 At the end of the practical classes the seminary for all the study groups is held in the auditorium of the Department of Pathology and Molecular Medicine.